Company History – 190 years and counting

 Under the new directorship of Kenneth Christie, Ken Hudson, Lyndon Nash & Don Barker, all former employees under the Bentham family, the company bought Moses Holroyd engineering and rebranded as Bentham & Holroyd, further diversifying into the manufacture of critical components in the oil and gas industry.

-2020 – COVID & Brexit After celebrating 190 years of UK manufacturing in Bradford, we now see ourselves operating throughout the global Coronavirus Pandemic supplying to essential industries whilst embracing our situation post Brexit, further diversifying our CNC capabilities and with redevelopments to the Prospect Works premises taking us into 2021 and forwards.
+2023 – Post-COVID & Brexit After celebrating 190 years of UK manufacturing in Bradford, we now see ourselves having operated throughout out the global Covid19 Pandemic, supplying to essential industries whilst embracing our situation post Brexit, further diversifying our CNC capabilities and with redevelopments to the Prospect Works premises taking us into 2023 and forwards.